5tefan/ncagg/README.md

 ## Technical and Implementation details

-An AggreList is composed of two types of objects, InputFileNode and FillNode objects.
+An Aggregation List is composed of two types of objects, InputFileNode and FillNode objects.
 These inherit in common from an AbstractNode and must implement the `get_size_along(unlimited_dim)` and `data_for(var, dim)` methods.
-Evaluating an aggregation list is simply going though the AggreList and calling something like:
+Evaluating an aggregation list is simply going though the Aggregation List and calling something like:

 ```
 nc_out.variable[var][write_slice] = node.data_for(var)